Pump Fed Central Systems use a dilution and pumping system to deliver ready-to-use chemical solution to various applicators throughout a facility.

 How to Choose a Central Chemical Feed System for Pump Fed Applicators

 Each plant will have its own individual requirements for sanitation and the choice of applicator units will reflect each plant’s requirements and preferences.

 To start, a determination must be made as to which units are to be used and how many of them are required – the units can be all the same or can be any combination of pump fed applicators.

 Once the type and quantity of the units has been determined, it is necessary to decide how many of the units will be running at the same time and also how far away the farthest unit from the chemical supply room will be.
 The Central Chemical Feed System will need to be sized accordingly, as will the pipe sizing required to carry the foam and sanitizing solutions to the units.

-To assist in these calculations, an easy-to-use on-line tool will guide you through the process of sizing the equipment needed for the Central Chemical Feed Systems and also determine the optimum pipe sizing to ensure that a minimum solution pressure of 35 psi is available at every applicator location.
+The Pump Fed System Planning Tool tool will recommend properly sized dilution and pumping equipment based on the desired application systems.
+It will also determine the optimum pipe sizing to ensure that a minimum solution pressure of 35 psi is available at every applicator location.

-Follow the step by step process by entering the required information (detailed above) or change the quantity or the number of units running at the same time (if desired), and the tool will provide you with information necessary to complete the installation design.
+Follow the step by step process by entering the required information (detailed above), enter the quantity or the number of units running at the same time, and the tool will provide you with information necessary to complete the installation design and place an order.